Contrary to what some may think, Salt Spring Island has a number of rules and regulations affecting the use of land and water.

 Agricultural Land Commission is dedicated to preserving agricultural land and encouraging farming in British Columbia.
 A number of properties on Salt Spring Island are also in the Agricultural Land Reserve (ALR) and there are some special rules that might apply.
 Agricultural Land Commission

 Building Permits and Inspections CRD – it’s where you go to find out if someone else has followed the rules.
 Seriously though, I love the building inspectors.
 Their job is make sure that the work on your home home is done safely and to code.
 That is a good thing.
+Please note that the building code and inspection rules have changed over the years.
 Building Permits